 - Infection: A fungus of the scalp may lead to hair loss, but is usually associated with certain signs of infection.

-A health history and physical exam can usually direct the treatment.
+Our providers will conduct a health history and physical exam can usually direct the treatment.
 Occasionally a biopsy and lab work including hormone testing, will help us determine your diagnosis and, in turn, create a specific treatment plan for your needs.

 When it comes to managing your skin’s health, it is important to choose an experienced and knowledgeable specialist.
-To find out more about acne treatment options, schedule an appointment to meet with one of our board-certified dermatologists by calling our office at 313-884-5100
+To find out more about alopecia treatment options, schedule an appointment to meet with one of our board-certified dermatologists by calling our office at 313-884-5100